FlamJamCamCode/Crucible/foundations/24 nss.md

 - Algorithms require human-verified data
 - Systems need reputation to function
 - Networks need bridges to connect
+- Trust changes in a settled state can cause massive economic upside or downsides.
+"Sanctions that Work".

 The paradox: The better AI gets at functional work, the more critical human trust work becomes.
-We become the connective tissue that enables machine efficiency.
+We become the connective tissue that enables machine efficiency; by removing the social or human unnecessary blocking of optimal systems.

 ---